saipraneeth314/Generative-AI-Applications/WEB_RAG/README.md

 # WEB RAG – Retrieval-Augmented Generation for Web-Based Knowledge Retrieval

 ## Overview
-This project is a **Retrieval-Augmented Generation (RAG)** application that retrieves data from a specified website and enhances text-based retrieval with generative AI capabilities.
+Built a Web-Based *Retrieval-Augmented Generation (RAG)* System that enhances knowledge retrieval by combining search-based retrieval with generative AI models.
+This project enables accurate, context-aware responses by leveraging large-scale text data, making it highly valuable for applications like medical research, legal document analysis, and enterprise knowledge management.

 ## Installation
 To install the required dependencies, run: